LegendNed/setup-guide/OSX/README.md

 ![mongo](img/mongo.png)

-You can then stop the service by hitting Cmd + C
+You can then stop the service by hitting Ctrl + C

 ### Install PostgreSQL